Stackclash/5e-vault/5. Mechanics/Items/Nightflame Seed Hhbh.md

 ## Effect:

 This seed may be thrown into a fire, causing it to turn a dim blue and mostly difficult to see at night without losing any output of heat, as well as preventing it from producing smoke.
-The flame only produces dim light in a 5-foot radius around it, and any creature attempting a Wisdom (Perception) check to find the flame does so at disadvantage.
+The flame only produces dim light in a 5-foot radius around it, and any creature attempting a Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check to find the flame does so at disadvantage.

 > [!quote]- A quote from Hamund
 >